davikawasaki/machine-learning-snippets/README.md

 2\.
 Insert the CSV file to be splitted inside /data/raw.

 3\.
-Make sure the delimitators for each value is a semicolon and the header titles are between quotes.
+Make sure the delimitators for each value is a comma and the header titles are between quotes.

 4\.
 Run python script with the true label name, the file name from /data/raw (without .csv extension), the training-rate and the testing rate.
 Examples: